 The lender may also hire a debt collection agency in your new country of residence to pursue the debt.

 If you plan to emigrate overseas, speak to your lender as early as possible.
-They may be able to offer some flexibility or even transfer the loan to a branch in your new country.
+It may be able to offer some flexibility or even transfer the loan to a branch in your new country.

 If you're due to go to jail before your loan is paid off, contact your lender immediately.

 Payments do not stop automatically, but you could ask your lender for a payment break until you're released.
 The lender does not have to agree to this, and it may continue to charge you.